2018 Victorian state election: Legislative Assembly

-Labor's victory came primarily on the strength of a larger-than-expected and larger than statewide swing in eastern Melbourne, which has traditionally decided elections in Victoria.
-According to the ABC's election analyst Antony Green, the eastern suburbs were swept up in a "band of red".
+Labor's victory came primarily on the strength of a larger-than-expected swing in eastern Melbourne, which has historically decided elections in Victoria.
+According to the ABC's election analyst Antony Green, the swing, which exceeded both the statewide swing and the most optimistic projections, resulted in the eastern suburbs being swept up in a "band of red".
 They also took a number of seats in areas considered Liberal heartland.
 Hawthorn, for instance, fell to Labor for only the second time ever and for the first time in 63 years.
 Bass elected a Labor member for the first time ever; the seat and its predecessors, Gippsland West and Westernport, had been in conservative hands for all but two terms since 1909.